 - Security features.
 Check for any additional security features the platform offers to help protect your funds.
 For example, some platforms allow you to directly link your hardware wallet to the trading contract.

 - Currencies available.
 Which coins and tokens can you trade on the platform?
 Are all your desired currencies supported, and how/when are new coins and tokens listed?

 - Trading volume.
 How much trading volume does the platform currently maintain?
 Is there enough liquidity to support your trading needs?

 - Transaction fees.
 Check the fine print for details of the platform’s trading fees and any other charges that may apply to transactions.

 - Signup process.
 How quick and easy is it to register for an account?
 What details do you need to provide?

 - User reviews.
 One way to get a better feel for the quality of an exchange is to check out some independent reviews.
 This will help you find out what sort of experience other users have had on the platform and whether they’ve had any problems or concerns.

 By considering these factors and comparing the features of a range of platforms, you should be able to find a decentralized exchange that’s right for your needs.
-If you want to buy or sell cryptocurrency without exposing yourself to the security risks associated with a centralized platform, it’s a topic well worth researching.
+And if you want to buy or sell cryptocurrency without exposing yourself to the security risks associated with a centralised platform, it’s a task well worth doing.